schokine/Workshop-Tutorial/_episodes/01-Introduction.md

 questions:
 - "Introduction"
 objectives:
-- "Trying out some basic GIT-commands."
+- "Introduction to GIT."
 keypoints:
-- "First steps using GIT"
+- "First steps using GIT, without any previous knowledge."
 ---

 ## Introduction?

 This tutorial is intended to introduce GIT as tool in data management.
-Git is a version control system and helps track changes and work collaboratively.
+Git is a opensource distributed version control system and helps track changes and work on collaborative projects.
+It can be used to update changes in code, but also for writing a book, keeping notes etc.

 ## Special feature:
-This previous workshop template was used to introduce into data management!
+The previous workshop template was used to introduce into data management!

 ## First steps